bondress/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion contains a script to delete the my_first_directory that is in the /tmp directory

 10-back contains a script to change the working directory to the previous one.

+11-lists contains a script that lists all files(even ones with names beginning with a period character) in the current directory and the parent directory of the working directory and the /boot directory (in this order) in long format.